Blowzabella: Band dissolution and reunion

 In late 1990, the pressure of constant touring led to a hiatus for Blowzabella.
 In 1996, Dave Roberts died.
 The line-up of Luff, Cutting, Swayne, Eaton, and Shepherd played a small number of performances from 1995 to 2001.
 In 2002, James proposed the band reform, and organized performances to celebrate Blowzabella's upcoming 25th anniversary.
 Cutting, Eaton, Freya, James, Luff, Shepherd, and Swayne played several festivals and performed together at a 25-year reunion concert in Bath in September 2003, with guest appearances by Dave Armitage, Bill O'Toole, and Sam Palmer.
 Gunstone initially accepted James' 25th reunion concert invitation, but later withdrew.
 At the end of 2004, Eaton left the band and was replaced by Gregory Jolivet, from Bourges, France.
 In December 2005, Luff left Blowzabella and was replaced by Barnaby Stradling on bass guitar.

 Recent changes

 Since January 2006, the line-up has broadly remained the same.
 In July 2007, the band released the album Octomento, their first album of new material since 1990.
 This was followed in June 2010 by the live album Dance, an album of new and traditional material Strange News in October 2013, and Two Score in 2018.
-Jolivet left the band in August 2020, due to problems caused by Brexit and the COVID-19 pandemic.
-The band continues to compose, record, and perform live (as of 2020).
+Jolivet left the band in August 2020 due to problems caused by Brexit and the COVID-19 pandemic.
+The studio album Tilham was released in 2022.
+Benoit Michaud joined in 2024 as the latest hurdy-gurdy player.
+The band continues to compose, record, and perform live (as of 2024).